Securiti launches Gencore AI, a holistic solution to build Safe Enterprise AI with proprietary data - easily

 Who Responds to a DSAR?

 If the organization has designated a data protection officer (DPO), they will often be in charge of fulfilling DSARs.
-If an organization does not have a DPO, the responsibility should fall to a staff member knowledgeable about data protection and honoring DSAR.
+If an organization does not have a DPO, the responsibility lies with a staff member knowledgeable in the domain of data protection and DSARs.

 Charging a Fee for the DSAR Response

 In most cases, you are not allowed to charge a fee for handling a request.
-After receiving the request, you must react without delay and within one month.
 However, controllers are permitted to charge a fair price depending on administrative costs when a person requests more copies of their personal data being processed.

 What Needs to be Included in a DSAR Response?